 This message is simple, and the Freirean method of carrying it out is clear.
 For now, the best illustration of the idea of education as the substance of political practice is Cuba, a country that has become one big university - a “society of knowledge”.
 Please see the article (download linked below) by Cliff DuRand for an exposition of this concept, including the “Universalization of the University”.

-In addition, and to make the same point in a different way, we give an (attached, or downloadable below) example and a warning of the manner in which a previous revolutionary upsurge faced the problem of the revolutionary Historical Subject, and failed to solve it, with disastrous consequences.
+In addition, and to make the same point in a different way, we give a (downloadable below) example and a warning of the manner in which a previous revolutionary upsurge faced the problem of the revolutionary Historical Subject, and failed to solve it, with disastrous consequences.

 The physical torture and elimination of comrades in the Soviet Union were shrouded in secrecy and obscurity, and even the “show trials” that took place were to the Western communist observers problematic because of the confessions of the accused.
 Yet the CPSU of the day did have to “lay out its stall” in public, as all political organisations are forced to do.
 The CPSU did so in the form of the All-Union Communist Party (Bolsheviks), Short Course, and this document gave their game away completely, to anyone with eyes to see.
 Yet leading Western communists preferred not to see what was in front of their eyes.

-The Marxists Internet Archive put up the All-Union Communist Party (Bolsheviks), Short Course in full for all to read, in 2008.
+The Marxists Internet Archive in 2008 put up the All-Union Communist Party (Bolsheviks), Short Course in full for all to read.
 In addition it has Khrushchev’s 1956 speech to the 20th Congress of the CPSU, denouncing both Stalin and the Short Course.
-An extract from that speech pertaining to the Short Course is attached or linked below.
+An extract from that speech pertaining to the Short Course is linked below.

 With the Short Course, the core reversal or perversion of the CPSU in the Stalin period is laid bare.
 For a quick grasp of this inversion of communism see the work’s Conclusion.
 Interrogate it with the Fundamental Question of Philosophy, with which we began this 10-part course: How stands the relation between Subject and Object?
 In the Short Course, the Subject of History is not educated, but is “guided”.
 Herein lies the whole disaster.